JoshuaBrockschmidt/pytrends_demo/README.md

 ## Usage

 Run `pytrends_demo.py` directly from the scripts folder, or be a nerd and run it from the `build/scripts-*` folder.
-You will then be prompted to provide a Gmail address and password, as well as a search query.
-After providing these, Google Trends data will be loaded and a graph will be presented.
+You will then be prompted to provide a search query, after which Google Trends data will be loaded and a graph will be presented.